DaveKentucky/crwn-clothing/README.md

 ## React Router

 React Router is the library providing routing in the SPA (Single Page Application) created with React.
 I have used the routing between main pages of the site as well as the specific collections overview pages.
+It makes the navigation in app more intuitive and enables usage of browser history and url params among other features.
+The library creators have also provided useful hooks, such as useHistory, useRouteMatch, useParams, which give easy access to the React Router DOM elements.

 Find out more: [React Router](https://reactrouter.com/)